 - Agile knowledge shows modern relevance

-Project Manager Work Experience That Gets Noticed
+Work Experience That Gets Noticed

-- •Coordinated 5-person capstone team managing timeline, deliverables, and stakeholder updates
+- Coordinated 5-person capstone team managing timeline, deliverables, and stakeholder updates

-- •Created project schedules using MS Project and tracked progress weekly
+- Created project schedules using MS Project and tracked progress weekly

-- •Facilitated team meetings and documented action items and decisions
+- Facilitated team meetings and documented action items and decisions

-- •Managed project risks and escalated issues to faculty advisors
+- Managed project risks and escalated issues to faculty advisors

-- •Delivered presentations to stakeholders on project status and outcomes
+- Delivered presentations to stakeholders on project status and outcomes

-Ready to Build Your Fresher Project Manager Resume?
+Build Your Project Manager Resume in Minutes

 - PMP/CAPM pursuit shows commitment